stephcole/Project-Wiki/Creating-Your-App.md

 - Data Scraping with Beautiful Soup
     - Beautiful Soup and Data Scraping are methods of gathering information from existing web pages.
     - You'll be pulling information from a section of a web page to integrate into your app.
-Again, this can be a related page, as with the Footy Demo app that grabs news items from the MLS soccer news page.
+Again, this can be a related page.
     - When picking a page to scrape you are looking for:
         - A page that uses ids and/or classes within the source
         - A page that has a unique class or id for the section(s) you want to pull information from